 It’s an undeniable fact that plants grown in greenhouses yield a greater harvest when they’re provided healthy amounts of photosynthetic light.
 You’ll wind up with more leafy greens and larger, juicier fruit when your plants receive the light they need.

 With that said, when winter arrives, the amount of sunlight decreases.
 Many geographic locations see significant dips in photosynthetic light in the colder months.
-For those who want to grow and harvest year-round, a grow lighting system that can supplement natural sunlight is an investment that makes sense.
+For those who want to grow and harvest year-round, a grow light system that can supplement natural sunlight is an investment that makes sense.